fmrtl73/pxdocs/content/key-management/vault/_index.md

 ### Setting cluster wide secret key

-A cluster-wide secret key is a common key that you can to encrypt all your volumes.
+A cluster-wide secret key is a common key that you can use to encrypt all your volumes.
 Run the following command to set the cluster secret key:

 ```text
 pxctl secrets set-cluster-key --secret <cluster-wide-secret-key>